 Another option recently added to the theme is the ability to increase the width of your website.
 From the main Customize area go to Global Settings > Site Layout.
 You can increase the width from the default 960px. remember if you do change this you need to change your header or slider images to be the same width.

+We hope this article has helped you Build a Sports Club Website with WordPress.
 Your website should now be at the stage where you can add all of your remaining content to pages, posts and widget areas.
 The finished product should look something like the Sporty demo.
 If you need any help setting up your Sports website please refer to the Further Reading links below or go to the Sporty Welcome Page: Appearance > Sporty Theme.